-If the gluten-free noodles are going to be hanging out for a bit, it really needs to be coated with either a bit of the soup and stirred to prevent sticking or coated with some olive oil.
-When I say a bit of the soup, I mean just enough to coat the pasta not enough to continue cooking the pasta.
+If the gluten-free noodles are going to be hanging out for a bit, it really needs to be coated with either a bit of the soup and stirred to prevent sticking or coated with some olive oil — just enough to coat the pasta not enough to continue cooking the pasta.

 It’s best if the noodles are used immediately and eaten while the noodles are hot.

-As mentioned above, I store the pasta and soup separately so they don’t dissolve in the broth.
+I prefer to store the noodles and soup separately so they don’t dissolve in the broth.
 However, both are good for up to 4 days.

-To reheat in a microwave, add soup and pasta to a bowl and cook for 1 1/2 to 2 minutes on high.
+To reheat in a microwave, add soup and pasta to a bowl and cook for about 2 minutes on high.
 Stir and add another minute if needed.

 To reheat on the stovetop, add the soup to a saucepan and cook until hot.
 Add the pasta and heat for another minute or so or just until the pasta is heated through.
 Leaving the pasta in the soup for too long will result in mushy or slimy pasta.

 Thaw completely before attempting to reheat it.
-I have had very poor luck with reheating while still frozen.
+I have had very poor luck reheating while still frozen.
 The beans and the zucchini disintegrates during the reheating process.